Tubebaum/pltcatan/docs/python/styleguide.md

     'One and one is %d' % thing.add(1, 1)
 ```

-* Every token involved in an operation should be seperated by one space.
+* Every token involved in an operation should be separated by one space.

 ```
 #Correct: